Extension DGAs and topological Hochschild homology: E-infinity -DGAs are not extension

-In the proof of Theorems \ref{thm 1} and \ref{thm nonext for p is 2}, we use the ring structure and the Dyer--Lashof operations on $\pi_*(H\F_p \wedge H\Z) = H{\F_p}_* H\Z$.
+In the proof of these theorems, we use the ring structure and the Dyer--Lashof operations on $\pi_*(H\F_p \wedge H\Z) = H{\F_p}_* H\Z$.
 For odd $p$, the ring structure is given by

 where the degrees of the generators are the same as those of the dual Steenrod algebra.
 Note that $H{\F_p}_* H\Z$ has the same generators as the dual Steenrod algebra except that $H{\F_p}_* H\Z$ does not contain the degree $1$ generator $\tau_0$.
-Indeed, the map $H{\F_p}_* H\Z \to H{\F_p}_* H\F_p= \mathcal{A}_*$ induced by $H\Z \to H\F_p$ is the canonical inclusion.
-Through this map, the Dyer--Lashof operations on the dual Steenrod algebra determines the Dyer--Lashof operations on $H{\F_p}_* H\Z$.
+Indeed, the map $H{\F_p}_* H\Z \to H{\F_p}_* H\F_p= \mathcal{A}_*$ induced by $H\Z \to H\F_p$ is the canonical inclusion \cite[\rom{2}.10.26]{schwede2007untitled}.
+This inclusion is induced by a map of commutative $\hfp$-algebras and therefore it preserves the Dyer-Lashof operations.
+Therefore through this map, the Dyer--Lashof operations on the dual Steenrod algebra determine the Dyer--Lashof operations on $H{\F_p}_* H\Z$, see \cite[\rom{3}.2]{brunerh}.

 For $p=2$, we have